jneurock/viking-base/README.md

 * debughbs - If you just need to publish updates to your Handlebars templates.
 * docs - Generates JSDoc documentation only.

-When the build is finished, you should have a publish directory containing your project output.
+When the build is finished, you should have a publish directory containing your project output (unless only building documentation).
+Documentation will be output to the "docs" directory in the project root.

 ## Building with Maven
 If you are using Maven to build your project you need to add build targets by using the "-P" flag.
 A build target is optional.